yokoffing/filterlists/README.md

 <br> This list also [includes](https://github.com/DandelionSprout/adfilt/discussions/163?sort=old#discussioncomment-3956776) all entries from `AdGuard's URL Tracking Protection` as of October 2022, but you can use both lists.

 2) **[ClearURLs for uBO](https://github.com/DandelionSprout/adfilt/tree/master/ClearURLs%20for%20uBo)** (700 rules) | [subscribe](https://subscribe.adblockplus.org/?location=https://raw.githubusercontent.com/DandelionSprout/adfilt/master/ClearURLs%20for%20uBo/clear_urls_uboified.txt&title=ClearURLS%20for%20URLs)
-<br> This list is just the rules from the ClearURLs extension converted into a filterlist.
+<br> This list is just the rules from the ClearURLs extension converted into a filter-list.

 > [!TIP]
 > If you find websites with tracking parameters or experience site issues, you can submit those [here](https://github.com/DandelionSprout/adfilt/discussions/163?sort=new).